FOR IMMEDIATE RELEASE

 The President’s Award is presented to any person or organization whose tourism-related project created awareness or presented a positive image for North Alabama in the past year.

-The award recognizes the work and achievements of the top performing North Alabama Ambassador for 2019.
+The award recognizes the work and achievements of the top performing North Alabama Ambassador in 2020.

 Images of award recipients are available upon request by calling AMLA at 800.648.5381 or by sending an email to firstname.lastname@example.org.